nodebotanist/frontporch-2016/syntax-matters.md

 ---

-## So it turns out every time your math teacher made you do things the hard way, them taught you a formula?
+## So it turns out every time your math teacher made you do things the hard way, then taught you a formula?
 That **was** for your own good.

 ![inline](GIFS/dog-not-impressed.jpg)